Richard Lutz travelled to Mirpur to find the home of the balti.

 “It’s kinda like chicken tikka masala.
 It’s English,” said a guy with a broad Wolverhampton accent.
 “You don’t actually go in and get a balti here.
 It doesn’t happen.”

-A few years later, I returned to film in Kashmir.
+A few years later, I returned to Mirpur to film.
 In such a short time, there had been a rush of development.
 The Jabheer now served a larger variety of food.
 Pepsi had been even added to the shelves alongside Campsi Cola.
-We stayed in a house and, intriguingly, each day next door there was the strident sound of men training.
+We stayed in a house and, intriguingly each day, next door there was the strident sound of men training.

 “There, over there,” our guide said.
 He was pointing to where the hills turned to mountains and where more silence filled the air.
 “I can’t bring you closer.”